 That is right!
 It was gold!
 Gold is shiny and valuable, and people thought if they found it, they could buy a lot of nice things.
 So, they packed up their things and went on a long trip to California to try to find it.
 But finding gold was not easy.
 They had to dig, sift through sand, and sometimes even get a little bit dirty.
-Does that sound fun to you?
+Does that sound like fun to you?
 Now, let's pretend we are gold miners!
 A gold miner is someone who digs or sifts through dirt to find gold, a shiny and valuable metal.
-[Reference Gold Miner Image] We are going to go on our own Gold Rush adventure right here in our classroom.
+We are going on our own little Gold Rush adventure right here in our classroom.
+The Gold Rush was a time period when many people moved to California between 1848 and 1855, seeking their fortunes by searching for gold.
 But first, we need to get ready.
-First, we need to pack our bags.
+We need to pack our bags.
 Everyone, pretend to put on your backpack.